This is a guest post by our friends at Uphill Athlete:

 For more and more people, mountain activities evolve from recreation to sport.
 With experience, climbers, trail runners and skiers start to take a closer look at their skills and develop ideas about what they want to do with their abilities.
-Add in some inspiration from what elite athletes are doing and a dreams take shape.
-At this point for many people it’s clear that performance needs to be considered.
+Add in some inspiration from what elite athletes are doing and dreams take shape.
+At this point, for most every aspiring athlete, it’s clear that performance needs to be considered.

 Mountain sports require a unique skill set that aren’t always about getting stronger, but about getting all around better.